marrip/biotonne/README.md

 # Biotonne

 This repository contains Dockerfiles and additional files to build a bunch of bioinformatic tools useful for NGS data analysis.
 The dockerzied tools are available on dockerhub ([https://hub.docker.com/u/myskmadra](https://hub.docker.com/u/myskmadra)).
+Additionally, a wrapper script is provided for each tool.
+These scripts should enable users, unfamiliar with docker, to run the scripts.
 The following tools are available:

 - ABRicate 0.9.8
 - BUSCO 3.0.2